Moyer0/email-automation-system/README.md

   - Email
   - Phone number
   - Name (if available)
-- Filters leads (only processes emails from specific sources like homes.com)
+- Filters leads from specific sources
-- Sends data to CRM using webhook
+- Sends data to a CRM using webhooks
 - Labels processed emails to avoid duplicates

 ## Tech Stack